 The North Carolina Department of Public Safety (DPS) examines motor carriers to confirm they are in compliance with the regulations and laws governing the trucking industry.
-They also investigate truck accidents in North Carolina and promote programs for accident prevention and public safety on highways.
+They also investigate truck accidents and promote programs for accident prevention and public safety on highways.

 There are some unique differences between North Carolina truck laws and those of the federal government.

 The qualifications for drivers and the hours of service differ for intrastate truckers in North Carolina.
 Any driver who is not transporting hazardous material may be as young as 18.
-Moreover, if a driver is unable to meet the physical requirements to operate a motor vehicle in North Carolina, he/she may try to get a waiver from the state.
+Moreover, if a driver is unable to meet the physical requirements to operate a motor vehicle, he/she may try to get a waiver from the state.

 This list is not comprehensive.
-An experienced truck accident lawyer can help advise you on what North Carolina truck laws and regulations may be applicable in your case.
-For a FREE, no-obligation consultation, please call Riddle & Brantley at 1-800-525-7111 today.
+An experienced truck accident lawyer can help advise you on what truck laws and regulations may be applicable in your case.

 Hours of Service Laws in North Carolina

 Some North Carolina trucking laws pertaining to hours of service are not as strict as the federal hours of service rules.

 North Carolina trucking hours of service rules include:

 - Truck drivers cannot drive for more than 12 hours following eight consecutive hours off duty

 - Truck drivers cannot drive for any period after being on duty for 16 hours following eight consecutive hours off duty